t3ddezz/norse/README.md

 ### Requirements

 norse runs on MacOS and Linux(if not working isntall following libaries)
-1. Some conda version.
+1. A conda version.
 Can be downloaded from [here](https://www.anaconda.com/products/individual)
 2. Only for Linux if not working:
 ```shell=
 sudo apt-get install libxkbcommon-x11-0